aymane399/EyeForYou-with-neural-networks/README.md

 Code Material of EyeForYou Project

-Firt, install opencv using this command
+First, install opencv using this command

 `pip install numpy opencv-python`

 For running the program, use this command

-`python main.py`
+`sudo python3 main.py`

+Important : the sudo is necessary because of the "keyboard" module, which only works on root